-Figure 33 shows a running SOAP over JMS demo displayed in the NetworkOverview screen of the Actional Server Administration Console.
+Figure 16 shows a running SOAP over HTTP demo displayed in the Network Overview screen of the Actional Server Administration Console.

-In Figure 33, the JMS queue is displayed on top, and the instrumented Artix application is displayed below.
-The interactions between the client and server applications are recorded by agent100, which is installed on the machine that runs the demo.
+In Figure 16, interactions between the client and server applications are recorded by agent100, which is installed on the machine that runs the demo.
 This agent reports monitoring data back to the Actional server.

-Figure 33: Actional Server Network Overview
+Figure 16: Actional Server Network Overview